itsmiki/chest-checker/README.md

 1. Find the ChestChecker.exe file in the folder.
 2. Open the app, provide your League of Legends username and click `Go`.
 3. Now you can see all the information you need.
+4. If a champion isn't visible in the app means that player doesn't own it.